Posted: by Bronte

 3. Make Payment Processing Easy

 Now that you’ve figured out your selling point and pricing strategy, you can turn your attention to improving customer experience.
-One of the biggest indicators of a reputable subscription business is the safety and efficiency of processing recurring customer payments.
+One of the biggest indicators of a reputable subscription business is the safety and efficiency of recurring online credit card processing.

 To accomplish this, you will need a subscription merchant account, but securing one may be more challenging than you think.